YAML Nesting {{ yamlTransformStage.depthLabel }} Seq {{ yamlTransformStage.sequenceLabel }} {{ yamlTransformStage.outputLabel }}

 Privacy and Accuracy Notes:

-YAML text and selected files are read and converted in the browser session.
-The converter does not upload the source YAML for conversion, but changed form values can be reflected in the page address for sharing and embedding.
-Avoid pasting secrets if browser history, copied links, screen sharing, or shared devices are a concern.
+YAML text and selected files are read and converted in the browser session, and normal conversion outputs do not need a server lookup.
+Entered source text and settings can be reflected in shareable state, so avoid pasting secrets when browser history, copied links, shared devices, or screen sharing are a concern.

 Worked Examples: